Excel Stacked Area Chart (Tables of Contents)

 - This will give you an area chart, as shown below.

-Information in an area chart is plotted on the x- and y-axis; data values are plotted using data points that are connected using line segments.
+Information in an area chart is plotted on the x- and y-axis; data values are plotted using data points connected using line segments.
 Area charts are primarily used when the magnitude of the trend is to be communicated (rather than individual data values).
 The area between the line segments and the axes is highlighted by filling it with color to showcase this magnitude.

 Before we talk about the strengths and limitations of an area chart, we’ll look at the variants of this chart; this will come in handy when we discuss the strengths and limitations.